Register Your Interest

 -

-• And that the microbiome is linked to later mental ill health.
+- And that the early life gut microbiome is linked to later mental ill health

-• And finally I will introduce a new national birth cohort (Children Growing up in Liverpool- C-GULL) and describe the exciting microbiome work embedded within it.
+- Finally, a new national birth cohort (Children Growing up in Liverpool- C-GULL) and describes the exciting microbiome work embedded within it

 -